 Pack Your Gear

 Perhaps this is too obvious, but to start you will need a camera.
 For the absolute beginner, you probably already have a camera, your smartphone.
 Most smartphones produce excellent quality images for showing on your phone or tablet or screen but will have limitations for printing in a large format.
 There are certain scenes though where a smartphone will be insufficient, especially in low light or more complex scenes (such as astrophotography).
 I have been a big fan of Canon cameras and my current favourite is the Canon 5D Mark IV.
 It is a 30 megapixel, full-frame camera.
-I mainly shoot with a 16-35mm lens, but also use telephoto and wide angle lenses when appropriate.
+I mainly shoot with a 16-35mm lens but also use telephoto and wide-angle lenses when appropriate.
 If you have a Digital SLR (DSLR) or a mirrorless camera that lets you interchange the lenses that are a great start.
-Obviously there is a wide range of cameras that are available, and they continually evolve with new models coming out from the major brands regularly.
+Obviously, there is a wide range of cameras that are available, and they continually evolve with new models coming out from the major brands regularly.
 I’d suggest you research online or visit your local camera store for some advice based on your needs and budget, and make sure to mention to the salesperson that you are interested in creating landscape photographs to ensure they give you specific advice.